bradfrost/atomic-design/chapter-1.md

 I recently visited my health insurance provider’s website to pay my bill.
 In the course of 5 clicks, I was hit with 4 distinct interface designs, some of which looked like they were last touched in 1999.
 This inconsistent experience put the burden on me, the user, to figure out what goes where and how to interpret disparate interface elements.
 By the time I got to the payment form, I felt like I couldn’t trust the company to successfully and securely process my payment.

 Style guides help reign in these inconsistencies by encouraging  reuse of interface elements.
 Designers and developers can refer back to existing patterns to ensure the work they’re producing is consistent with what’s already been established.

+Even third parties responsible for matching their experiences with the branding/look & feel of a primary experience can make great use of a style guide.
+Outside experiences, such as payment portals or localized sites, can better match the look and feel of the primary experience by applying the patterns in the style guide.

-The resulting user interfaces feel more cohesive and trustworthy, which helps users accomplish their tasks faster and empowers them to master the interface.
+Making style guides central to your process results in user interfaces that feel more cohesive and trustworthy, which helps users accomplish their tasks faster and empowers them to master the interface.

 ### Shared vocabulary
 What does “utility toolbar” mean?
 Does everyone understand what “touch slider hero” is?

 As the number of people working on a project increase, it becomes all-too-easy for communication breakdowns to occur.
 It's not uncommon for different disciplines have different names for the same module, and for individuals to go rogue and invent their own naming conventions.
-In order for true collaboration to occur, it's essential to speak a common language, and style guides are there to help establish that shared vocabulary.
+In order for true collaboration to occur, it's essential for teams to speak a common language.
+Style guides are there to help establish that shared vocabulary.

 {% include figure.html src="../images/content/starbucks-blocks-3up.png" caption="Giving names to patterns like 'Blocks 3-Up' in Starbucks' style guide helps team members speak the same language" %}